THE SALVATION ARMY PRESENTS THE

 Track Record and Impact in Orange County

-Housing for more than 300 adults experiencing homelessness.
-Our 325-bed shelter provides, case management, housing and job navigation, health services, and pet care.
+Our 325-bed shelter provides case management, housing and job navigation, health services, and pet care.

 An emergency shelter serving Orange County homeless since 1964.

-A safe home that serves survivors of Sex Trafficking In Orange County
+Orange County's only safe home that serves survivors of Sex Trafficking.

-A recreation center serving the youth, family and senior populations of the communities in and around the city of Anaheim
+A recreation center and church serving youth, families, and seniors living in and around the city of Anaheim.